From Eiffel Tower to Moulin Rouge, Paris landmarks close in virus clampdown

-France is stepping up its effort to contain the virus, but the precautions shut the doors of some of the top tourism landmarks in the country, including the Eiffel Tower, the Louvre museum, and Paris' famed Moulin Rouge cabaret.
+The French government banned gatherings of more than 100 people to curb the spread of coronavirus.

-Paris' famed Moulin Rouge cabaret, the Louvre museum, and the Eiffel Tower were among the top tourism landmarks that closed their doors on Friday after the government banned gatherings of more than 100 people to curb the spread of coronavirus.
+Paris' famed Moulin Rouge cabaret, the Louvre museum and the Eiffel Tower were among top tourism landmarks that closed their doors on Friday after the government banned gatherings of more than 100 people to curb the spread of coronavirus.

 The cabaret, known for its high-kicking dancers, and many other venues including cinemas were caught on the hop by the televised lunchtime announcement by Prime Minister Edouard Philippe in response to the coronavirus outbreak.

-The Eiffel Tower will close from 2000 GMT.
-Its management said the tower would reopen as soon as the health conditions allowed.
+The Eiffel Tower will close from 2100 (2000 GMT).
+Its management said the tower would reopen as soon as health conditions allowed.

 But some venues were still unsure on Friday afternoon whether or not they would be taking in spectators, including one cinema in central Paris which said it was keeping its doors open for now as it expected fewer than 100 people.